bjamturley/MedSchoolAtlas/Biochemistry/Gluconeogenesis and Nitrogen Balance.md

 This process runs [[Glycolysis and Pentose Phosphate|glycolysis]] backwards.
 However, the three irreversible steps of glycolysis must be circumvented to do so.
 ## Bypass 1: Pyruvate Kinase
 This step occurs in the mitochondria with recently formed pyruvate.
 This is converted into oxaloacetate (OAA) via **pyruvate carboxylase**.
 Biotin is required as a cofactor for this reaction.
 Because oxaloacetate is a [[PDC and Krebs (TCA)#8.
 Oxaloacetate (4C)|TCA]] intermediate, this process is anaplerotic (increasing TCA factors).
 The OAA can then be exported via the [[Delivery of Fuel to the Mitochondria#Malate-Aspartate Shuttle|Malate-Aspartate Shuttle]].
-It will take the malate route out of the cell.

 Once the OAA is in the cytosol, it is converted to phosphoenolpyruvate (PEP), the intermediate above the irreversible pyruvate kinase step.